 CALL OFF NOTICE

-Pursuant to an Agreement between the Employer and the Training Provider dated [DATE] (the “Contract”), this notice confirms the engagement of [APPRENTICE NAME] (the “Apprentice”) with the Employer as an employee on the terms of an Apprenticeship Agreement (a copy of which you have delivered to us).
+Pursuant to an Agreement between the Employer and QA Limited (the “Training Provider”) dated [DATE] (the “Contract”), this notice confirms the engagement of [APPRENTICE NAME] (the “Apprentice”) with the Employer as an employee on the terms of an Apprenticeship Agreement (a copy of which you have delivered to us).